-Elderly hospital patients and those in long-term care facilities are most commonly affected by C. difficile - especially after, or during the use of antibiotic drugs.
+Older hospital patients and those in long-term care facilities are most commonly affected by C. difficile, especially after, or during the use of antibiotic drugs.

-C. difficile infection is gradually becoming more common, symptoms more severe, and harder to treat.
+C. difficile infection is gradually becoming more common, and symptoms are becoming more severe and harder to treat.
 In North America, Europe, Australasia, and many other parts of the world a significant number of otherwise healthy people are becoming ill from C. difficile.

-C. difficile is generally treated with antibiotics.
-They type of antibiotic and the time-course of therapy depends on the severity of disease.
+The infection is usually treated with antibiotics.
+The type of antibiotic and the time-course of therapy depends on the severity of disease.

 Fast facts on Clostridium difficile

 Here are some key points about Clostridium difficile.
 More detail and supporting information is in the main article.

 - Clostridium difficile (C. diff) infections are becoming more common, especially in healthcare settings.